yaojiach/red-panda/README.md

 ![image](https://raw.githubusercontent.com/jucyai/red-panda/master/artwork/logo.jpg)

-Data science on the cloud without frustration.
-This package only works with Python \>= 3.6.
+Make interactions with cloud (AWS) easy in your Data Science workflow.

 ## Features

 - DataFrame/files to and from S3 and Redshift.
 - Run queries on Redshift in Python.
-- Use built-in Redshift admin queries, such as checking running queries.
+- Use built-in Redshift admin queries, such as checking running queries and errors.
-- Use Redshift utility functions to easily accomplish common tasks such as create table.
+- Use Redshift utility functions to easily accomplish common tasks such as creating a table.
 - Manage files on S3.
+- Query data on S3 directly with Athena.

 ## Installation